BloxyBlitz/MongolianDex-Terms-of-Service/README.md

 - Real-world money or financial transactions.
 - Exclusive access to a place.
 - Entrance to events or giveaways.
-- Any item or asset outside of the Empireballs ecosystem.
+- Any item or asset outside of the MongolianDex ecosystem.

 Cross-trading is strictly forbidden for any user with no exception and will be severely punished.